 - They are highly durable.
 With proper care, they last several years and offer excellent functionality.

 - They restore the ability to bite and chew food.
-Also, the phonetics would return to normal.
+Also, speech will return to normal.

 - Their appearance can be made to match that of the adjoining teeth perfectly.

 Once the scans are complete, the obtained data will be transferred to a computerized milling machine that helps build customized restorations.
 It only takes a few minutes for the fabrication to be complete, after which any final alterations to be made are carried out.
-The color and contour of the restorations would perfectly mimic the natural teeth, after which it would be bonded in place.
+The color and contour of the restorations will perfectly mimic the natural teeth, after which they will be bonded in place.
 Photosensitive dental adhesives will be used for this purpose, after which they will be hardened using a curing light.
-Finally, a bite test would be conducted to make sure the restoration doesn’t cause any discomfort.
+Finally, a bite test will be conducted to make sure the restoration doesn’t cause any discomfort.

-Schedule an online appointment or call Dentist in Milpitas CA at (408) 262-1710 to have a consultation with Dr. Lum.
+Book an appointment online or call our dentist in Milpitas, CA, at (408) 262-1710 to schedule a consultation with Dr. Lum.